HungUnicorn/kotlin-heroes/README.md

 https://www.jetbrains.com/promo/kotlin-heroes/

-Run the code in kotlin script
+Run and assert the code in kotlin script

 ### Useful ways for reading parameters
 ```kotlin